 And this is the ugliest part.
-Mrs. Smith had absolutely no idea that her ten-year long career was going to end that day.
+Mrs. Smith had absolutely no idea that her ten-year-long career was going to end that day.
 She was told she was being let go because of budget cuts during the meeting with the director.
 She wasn’t allowed to go back to her desk and gather her stuff.
-She had to surrender her work phone and building pass immediately, and was escorted to the parking lot by security guards.
-One of her co-worker was called to bring her purse, jacket and personal items in a box.
+She had to surrender her work phone and building pass immediately and was escorted to the parking lot by security guards.
+One of her co-workers was called to bring her purse, jacket and personal items in a box.

 And she was left all alone crying in the parking lot, wondering what the hell she had done to be treated like a criminal.

 Our director was a nice person—he had been told by his director to let her go and he had no choice.
 I can understand that and I don’t blame him.
 Cuts happen, it sucks.

 What I find shocking is the way people are being terminated.

 Being laid off without a warning.
 Being escorted off the premises by security, like a criminal.
 Being asked to surrender your keys, phone, and employee ID on the spot, as you are still processing the news that you no longer have a job.
 Not being able to say goodbye to anyone, to finish the email you had been drafting before the meeting.
 Having to call a friend at work to bring you your personal items in a box.
 Having to come back late at night, escorted, to finish cleaning off your desk.